exbotanical/vivisector/documentation/usage-observable-array.md

 // hallo
 ```

 However, keep in mind that we added the `ObservableString` itself to the `ObservableArray`.
-Note how mutating copies of the value via the accessor will mutate the original `ObservableString` - this is a standard upheld by `Vivisector` to enforce a singular source-of-truth across `Observables`:
+Note how mutating copies of the value via the accessor will mutate the original `ObservableString` - this is standard JavaScript behavior (see by reference versus by value) that is further upheld by `Vivisector` to enforce a singular source-of-truth across `Observables`:

 ```
 let copiedObservableStr = observableArr[0];